Baseflow/LottieXamarin/README.md

 #endregion
 ```

-If your animation will be frequently reused, `LAAnimationView` has an built in LRU Caching Strategy.
+If your animation will be frequently reused, `LOTAnimationView` has an built in LRU Caching Strategy.

 ## Supported After Effects Features